MinaBasem/MockMeister/README.md

 ### Technical Overview

-The application leverages the requests library to fetch data from a random data API.
+The application leverages the requests library to fetch data from <href>https://random-data-api.com</href>'s API.
 The retrieved JSON response is parsed using pandas to create a DataFrame.
-User-selected data fields are then extracted and used to populate a PyQt5 QTableWidget for visual representation.
+User-selected data fields are then extracted and used to populate a table for visual representation.

 ### Future Enhancements

-- **Data Validation**: Consider adding validation checks to ensure consistency and accuracy of the generated data, especially for specific fields or formats.
+- **Data Validation**: Ensure consistency and accuracy of the generated data, especially for specific fields or formats.
-- **Advanced Data Generation**: Explore integrating with a more capable random data API that offers greater control over data types, ranges, and distributions.
+- **Advanced Data Generation**: Integrating more capable random data generation algorithms to offer greater control over data types, ranges, and distributions.

 ### Contribution